 If you want to do a lot of barbecuing and food smoking and be serious about it, it is high time that you get the best offset smoker available in the market.

-A top offset smoker is an outdoor device that can cook food on indirect fire and at low temperatures.
+A great smoker is an outdoor device that can cook food on indirect fire and at low temperatures.
 It looks like a regular charcoal grill except that it has two chambers – the cooking chamber and a small firebox.
-The position of the firebox (on the side or below) is what makes it either a horizontal or vertical offset smoker.
+The position of the firebox (on the side or below) is what makes it either a horizontal or vertical offset grill.

 The smoke coming from the fire imparts flavor to the food.
 It consists of a large grill and a hopper for the wood or charcoal an id often on the side of the smoker.
 A hole on the side of the smoker transfers smoke from the hopper all the way to the grill.